MD, University of Toronto, 1979

 Diploma in Sport Medicine, Canadian Academy of Sport Medicine, 1989

 Doug Richards is a clinical sport physician and biomechanist.
-Educated in medicine at U of T (Class of 7T9), he has worked at the University of Toronto’s David L. MacIntosh Sport Medicine Clinic since 1984, and has been its medical director since 1989.
+Educated in medicine at U of T (class of 7T9), he worked at the University of Toronto’s David L. MacIntosh Sport Medicine Clinic from 1984 to 2021, and was its medical director from 1989 to 2021.
+He also studied mathematics and some engineering sciences at U of T, and graduate biomechanics at the University of Waterloo.
 He has been a professor in U of T’s Faculty of Kinesiology and Physical Education at the University of Toronto since 1991.
-Dr. Richards has organized and provided medical services at a variety of national and international sporting events and major games, and he has been a team physician for U of T’s Varsity Blues intercollegiate teams since 1984, for Canada’s women's national basketball team since 1987, and for our national beach volleyball teams since 1997.
-He was a team physician for the Toronto Raptors for nine years, from 1995-2004.
-Dr. Richards teaches five undergraduate courses in sport medicine, biomechanics and personal health.
+Dr. Richards has organized and provided medical services at a variety of national and international sporting events and major games, and was a team physician for U of T’s Varsity Blues intercollegiate teams from 1984 to 2021, for Canada’s women's national basketball team from 1987 to 2021, and for our national beach volleyball teams from 1997 to 2017.
+He was also a team physician for the Toronto Raptors for nine years, from 1995 to 2004.
+In 2021, he retired from medical practice and became a full-time teaching stream professor in KPE.
+Dr. Richards teaches four undergraduate courses in sport medicine, biomechanics and personal health; and two graduate courses in the Master of Professional Kinesiology program.
 He was a semi-finalist in the TVO Best Lecturer contest in 2008, and a finalist in the same contest in 2009.
 His research interests have focused on concussion in sports and the biomechanics of injury.
-He is an avid cyclist who rides over 10,000 km a year.
+He is an avid cyclist who rides over 8,000 km a year.

 Concussions in Sport

 Biomechanics of Injury